Adnan Al Talyani: Legacy

-The 1990 FIFA World Cup and the 1996 AFC Asian Cup remain the UAE’s greatest football achievements.
-Al Talyani’s contribution to these victories has made him one of the nation’s finest players as well as one of the continent’s greatest icons in the sport.
+Al Talyani’s contribution to the 1990 FIFA World Cup and the 1996 AFC Asian Cup Final victories has made him one of the continent’s greatest icons in the sport.

 Retirement

 Talyani officially retired from football in January 2003.
 A testimonial match was played in his honour between Italian champions Juventus and an All-Star team of players from various countries.
 He has since been named the UAE's Player of the Century.